Opons1/mcl_weather/README.md

 # mcl_weather

-Weather mod for Mineclonia.
-Forked from the `weather_pack` mod by xeranas.
+Weather mod originally for Mineclonia.
+Forked from the `weather_pack` mod by xeranas, and forked again to make compatible with minetest_game

 ## Weathers included